When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in Idaho is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Weiser as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Idaho that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Weiser don’t mind us spreading the word.

-To create our list of the best places in Idaho to retire, we first used Census data to find all places in the Gem State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Idaho to retire, we first used Census data to find all places in the Gem State — 224 cities and towns.

 - Low cost of living as measured by rent

 - Low crime